 In the last lesson, you began performing some analysis, and you'll extend that analysis in this guided project.
 In this guided project, you'll work the data that you have worked within this course so far and play the role of a data analyst and act on your own accord to determine which demographic factors such as race, income, gender, etc. are influential to a person's performance on the SAT.

-Working on guided projects gives you hands-on experience with real-world examples, which also means they'll be more challenging than missions.
+Working on guided projects gives you hands-on experience with real-world examples, which also means they'll be more challenging than lessons.
 However, keep in mind that now you have more tools you can use to clean and transform data than you did at the beginning of this data ckeaning project walkthrough course course.

 As with all guided projects, we encourage you to experiment and extend your project, taking it in unique directions to make it a more compelling addition to your portfolio!